Gui-Yom/turbo-metrics/README.md

 ## Libraries

+### codec-bitstream

+Utilities to transform codec bitstream for feeding into GPU decoders.

 ### cuda-driver

 Raw and safeish bindings to the CUDA Driver API.
 The safeish bindings are designed to not get in your way, at the